 TYPES OF DENTAL IMPLANTS

-At the Djawdan Center for Implant and Restorative Dentistry, Dr. Kian Djawdan utilizes advanced technology not found in most dental practices to plan your tooth replacement solution in a real 3-D environment.
+At the Djawdan Center for Implant and Restorative Dentistry in Annapolis, Dr. Kian Djawdan utilizes advanced technology not found in most local dental practices to plan your tooth replacement solution in a real 3D environment.

 There are a number of dental implant solutions depending on your specific needs.